-2019-001 - Financial Reporting
+2017-001 - Financial Reporting

 Criteria - A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements of the financial statements on a timely basis.
-Properly designed policies and procedures and implementation of the policies and procedures are an integral part of ensuring the reliability and accuracy of the City's financial statements.
+Properly designed policies and procedures and implementation of the policies and procedures are an integral part of ensuring the reliability and accuracy of the City's financial statement.

-Condition - A material adjustment to capital assets was required to correct the City's financial statements.
-Adjustments were subsequently made by the City to properly reflect these amounts in the financial statements.
+Condition - Material adjustment of payables and capital assets were required to correct the City's financial statements.
+Adjustments were subsequently made by the City to properly include these amounts in the financial statements.